-NIVEA, a global body and skin care brand owned by the German company Beiersdorf, received negative press and commentary from online users in regards to its 2017 “White is Purity” campaign: Invisible Black and White deodorant.
+I recently conducted a case study for The 2018 Author Page Case Study Competition.
+Here are my findings: NIVEA, a global body and skincare brand owned by the German company Beiersdorf, received negative press and commentary from online users in regards to its 2017 “White Is Purity” campaign: Invisible Black and White deodorant.
 The Facebook post read, “Keep it clean, keep bright.
 Don’t let anything ruin it. #Invisible” and was intended for its consumers in the Middle East.

-The marketing strategy of the company was to promote white with purity and black with strength but it was not well communicated to its global audience.
-Twitter was the most impactful in public response and provided evidence that most people perceived the company and advertisement racist.
+The marketing strategy of the company was to promote white with purity and black with strength, but it was not well communicated to its global audience.
+Twitter was the most impactful in public response and provided evidence that most people perceived the company and advertisement as racist.
 Online users aligned NIVEA’s “White is Purity” slogan with negative historical events of the holocaust in Germany and the racism and mistreatment of people of color all over the world.
-NIVEA (and Beiersdorf) responded to the incident and public backlash by giving an apology and removing the ad
+NIVEA (and Beiersdorf) responded to the incident and public backlash by giving an apology and removing the ad.

-However, it was deemed insincere the eyes of the public and no additional actions were taken by the company to improve its public image.
+However, it was deemed insincere in the eyes of the public, and no additional actions were taken by the company to improve its public image.
 Strategies used by NIVEA in previous and recent campaigns have received similar responses: NIVEA's "Re-Civilize Yourself, Look Like You Give A Damn" 2011 men's campaign, and its 2017 "For Visibly Fairer Skin" billboard in Ghana, Africa.
-This case suggests that cultural intelligence and public opinion was not taken into account when the company created the Invisible Black and White deodorant advertisement.
+This case suggests that cultural intelligence and public opinion were not taken into account when the company created the Invisible Black and White deodorant advertisement.